yasuba/BookmarkManager/README.md

 * Add new links
 * Add tags to the links
 * Filter links by a tag
-* Allow users to sign up for accounts, the sign out and in
+* Allow users to sign up for accounts, then sign out and in

 ##Technologies